The great outdoors, for all its beauty, is unpredictable. This is why some parents are initially hesitant to take their babies outside.

 Medical researchers have found that as long as parents take the time to prepare their babies for the elements, regular outdoor exposure is fantastic for the average baby’s mental and physical health.
 Here are a few things to consider before bringing Baby out into the wilderness.

-Baby‘s skin is especially sensitive to sun at this point, and he shouldn&;t be exposed to direct sunlight until he is at least 6 months old, since the American Academy of Pediatrics recommends against using sunscreen before 6 months old.
-The best way to avoid a sunburn is to keep him out of the sun, but if that’s not possible, it’s important to cover exposed skin with lightweight, breathable clothing, hats, sunglasses, and light blankets.
+Baby‘s skin is especially sensitive to sun at this point, and they shouldn&;t be exposed to direct sunlight until they are at least 6 months old, since the American Academy of Pediatrics recommends against using sunscreen before 6 months old.
+The best way to avoid a sunburn is to keep them out of the sun, but if that’s not possible, it’s important to cover exposed skin with lightweight, breathable clothing, hats, sunglasses, and light blankets.
 It’s also a good idea to try to schedule outings for times other than peak sun hours, at any age, but especially before 6 months.

-If snow and subzero air temperatures are a part of your native ecosystem, one of the first things you can do for Baby is quite simple: buy him a decent hat!
+If snow and subzero air temperatures are a part of your native ecosystem, one of the first things you can do for Baby is quite simple: buy them a decent hat!
 Be sure to look for a model that covers Baby’s ears and can be secured in place with a chin strap.
-Next, when the time comes time for a windswept excursion, try dressing him in a warm baby-sized jacket and then wrap a fleece blanket snugly around his legs (snowsuits are best saved for the walking years).
-Baby is as susceptible to cold as you are, so make sure he is as bundled as you are, and in his first few months of life, adding another layer on top of that might be a good idea.
-Most importantly, pay attention to Baby – he is the only one who can really tell if he is warm enough.
+Next, when the time comes time for a windswept excursion, try dressing them in a warm baby-sized jacket and then wrap a fleece blanket snugly around their legs (snowsuits are best saved for the walking years).
+Baby is as susceptible to cold as you are, so make sure they are as bundled as you are, and in their first few months of life, adding another layer on top of that might be a good idea.
+Most importantly, pay attention to Baby – they are the only one who can really tell if they are warm enough.
 Last but not least, leave the stroller at home for winter walks and use a body sling to carry Baby around.
 Both of you will be warmer this way – just make sure Baby doesn’t get too bundled up, and start to overheat.